SarahMason2015/School_District_Analysis/README.md

 <h2>Summary</h2>

 <p>Presented above are two sets of data.
 Before and after the omission of the 9th grade reading and math scores from Thomas High School.
-In order to better understand how much and in what way the data was affected we had to break down the data into layers.
-This will allow you to see where changes may have occurred within the different metrics.
+In order to better understand how much and in what way the data was affected we had to break down the data.
+This has allowed us to see the difference in reading and math scores individually and together.
+It will also as allow us to see what changes occurred before and after the omission of data.

-The district summary and per student budget had no significant changes.
+<p>The district summary and per student budget had no significant changes.
 Unfortunately, when you begin to look at the data on a school level, that is where you see the biggest changes.
 As we were able to see above, the individual school summary declined in both reading and math causing the overall percentage to decline drastically.
 Taking this into account, THS ranking for overall percentage in the district also dropped from 2nd to 8th.
 Although they are still ranked above the district schools, the different between 7th, and 8th is still substantial.

+  <p> In conclusion, if a single data set is omitted the impact can vary.
+When combined with a larger dataset there is a minimal impact.
+However, on its own, as we’ve seen with Thomas High School the results were huge.
+Not only did scores decline drastically, but these numbers could ultimately impact potential school funding and potential charter status.